Advanced Quantitative Precipitation Information (AQPI)

 Timeline for Radar Deployment

-As of Winter 2022, four X-Band radars are operational.
+As of 2024 four X-Band radars are operational.
 These radars are located in Sonoma, Santa Clara, Contra Costa, and Santa Cruz Counties.
-Additional X-Band radars will be deployed in San Mateo and Sonoma County in 2023 and 2024 respectively.
+One additional X-Band radar will be deployed in San Mateo in 2024.
 The C-Band Band radar is planned to be located on the Mt.
-Barnabe in Marin County in 2023.
+Barnabe in Marin County in 2025.
 Radar locations include:

 • Sonoma Water– Operating a temporary X-band radar since 2018, located near the Sonoma County Airport.
 A permanent X-Band radar was deployed in March 2023 on the same site, the Sonoma Water Treatment Plant.